kevin218/Eureka/joss/paper.md

 # Acknowledgements

 `Eureka!` allows for some variations upon the STScI's [`jwst`](https://github.com/spacetelescope/jwst) pipeline [@jwst:2022] for Stages 1 and 2, but presently these stages mostly act as wrappers around the `jwst` pipeline allowing that pipeline to be run in the same way as the later stages of the `Eureka!` pipeline. `Eureka!` then uses its own custom code for additional calibration steps, spectral or photometric extraction, and light curve fitting.
 Several parts of the spectroscopy-focused code in Stages 3 and 4 of `Eureka!` were inspired by, or were initially written for, the [`WFC3`](https://github.com/kevin218/WFC3) [@Stevenson:2014a] pipeline.
 Other parts of the spectroscopy code and several parts of the photometry focused code in Stage 3 were inspired by, or were initially written for, the [`POET`](https://github.com/kevin218/POET) pipeline [@Stevenson:2012; @Cubillos:2013].
 Some of the Stage 5 code comes from @Kreidberg:2014 and [`PACMAN`](https://github.com/sebastian-zieba/PACMAN) [@pacman:2022].
 Small pieces of the [`SPCA`](https://github.com/lisadang27/SPCA) [@Dang:2018; @Bell:2021] and [`Bell_EBM`](https://github.com/taylorbell57/Bell_EBM) [@Bell:2018] repositories have also been reused.
 ALC is supported by a grant from STScI (_JWST_-ERS-01386) under NASA contract NAS5-03127.
 ADF acknowledges support by the National Science Foundation Graduate Research Fellowship Program under Grant No. (DGE-1746045).
+MM acknowledges support through the NASA Hubble Fellowship grant HST-HF2-51485.001-A awarded by STScI, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 We also thank Ivelina Momcheva for useful discussions.
 Support for this work was provided in part by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
 In addition, we would like to thank the Transiting Exoplanet Community Early Release Science program for organizing meetings that contributed to the writing of `Eureka!`.

 # References